SC CTSI training helps pediatric surgeon-scientist build career as primary investigator

 Kelley-Quon is a past recipient of the KL2 Mentored Career Development award from the Southern California Clinical and Translational Science Institute (SC CTSI), and she credits this team-based research training as an important factor in enabling her to guide this project.

-The study will recruit more than 1,000 participants over three years, with data collection expected to finish in four years.
+The study will recruit 900 participants over three years, with data collection expected to finish in four years.
 Participating patients will be randomly assigned on the day of surgery to receive an NSAID, acetaminophen, or a regimen including a low-dose opioid.

 “There is a broad distribution of practice across the U.S., and we want to understand when opioids are appropriate for children and what are the benefits versus side effects of different strategies,” Kelley-Quon added.
 “When participants receive prescriptions after surgery, we will have electronic medical record data to track.”

-Participants will be surveyed on a mobile device or by a phone call up to one year after surgery to answer questions about short- and long-term pain, insomnia and medication side effects such as constipation and prolonged opioid use or misuse.
-Study results could help clinicians educate and engage families before and after surgery on safe opioid use, storage and disposal.
+Participants will be surveyed on a mobile device up to one year after surgery to answer questions about short- and long-term pain, insomnia and medication side effects such as constipation and prolonged opioid use or misuse.
+Study results could help clinicians understand which approach to managing pain is best to recommend to teens and young adults who have surgery.

 Experience and contacts gained in SC CTSI’s KL2 program laid the foundation for Kelley-Quon’s development as a research scientist.
 The program provides protected research time for clinicians and enables scholars to conduct multidisciplinary projects, focuses on designing, conducting and analyzing clinical studies in a team-based setting.

 During her KL2 fellowship, Kelley-Quon completed a study of postoperative opioid use in adolescents.
-The results could aid in identifying predictors of use, abuse, diversion, and conversion to chronic use.
+The results identified predictors of postoperative use, safe disposal, and chronic use.

 “Dr. Kelley-Quon’s research and progress is an excellent example of work in the translational paradigm and the key characteristics of a translational scientist,” said Elizabeth Burner, MD, PhD, Director of the SC CTSI Mentored Career Development-KL2 program.
 “She committed herself to developing her analytic skills, but also strong team science skills.
 Her work highlights needed policy and clinical guideline changes to improve the health and care of diverse populations.”